PowerShell/PowerShell-RFC/1-Draft/RFCNNNN-ThreadJob-Operator.md

     As a scripter,
-    I want an operator that allows me to create a thread job in which a single pipeline is executed so that I can run pipelines on threads more easily in PowerShell.
+    I want an operator that allows me to create a thread job in which a single pipeline is executed so that I can discover it easily (when learning about the & background operator) and run my pipelines on threads more easily in PowerShell.

 ## User Experience